User Tools

 1-3 Peripheral select

 The peripheral select determines which peripheral is accessed.
-The following values are observed in the stock firmware:
+Here are the known settings:

 Value Desc.